BlueSquare23/Learning_Java/Readme.md

 }
 ```

-Java has a more "boiler-plate" code as compared to other programming languages.
+A classic criticism is that java has more "boiler-plate" code as compared to
+other programming languages meaning it takes alot more code to do something
+simple like print a string to the console.

 ### Classes, Objects, & Methods